Scott Douglas Jacobsen: What is the state of irreligion in Ireland now?

 Kareem Muhssin: Well, the influence of the Catholic Church has waned rapidly in recent decades.
 Lifting the ban on contraception in 1980, legalising divorce in 1996 (despite Mother Teresa’s best efforts), legislating for same-sex marriage in 2015 – none of these would be possible if the Catholic Church were as powerful as it once was, though abortion does remain a criminal offence under Irish law.

-Now, of course, the Catholic Church will gloat over census figures indicating that most Irish people still identify as Catholic.
-They know full well, however, that this is in a very lapsed sense.
-Most Irish Catholics don’t go to mass, but merely retain some semblance of belief in the divinity of Jesus Christ and/or vague attachment to Catholic values.
-Census figures do not reflect the real collapse of Catholic belief in Ireland.
-Indeed, I don’t know a single person of my generation who firmly believes in the Trinity or the Resurrection.
+Now of course, the Catholic Church will gloat over census figures indicating that most Irish people still identify as Catholic.
+They know full well, however, that this is in quite a lapsed sense: most Irish Catholics don’t even go to mass anymore.
+Census figures do not reflect the real collapse of Catholic belief in Ireland: indeed, I don’t know a single person of my generation who firmly believes in the Trinity or the Resurrection.

-Undoubtedly, this decline is due in large part to the horrific revelations of child sexual abuse.
-This, combined with other horror stories such as the Magdalene Laundries and the Tuam babies, has created a general sense of distrust in the Church, previously seen as a guiding force in Irish society.
+Undoubtedly, this decline is due in large part to the horrific revelations of child sexual abuse by priests and other clergy.
+This, combined with other horror stories relating to the Magdalene Laundries and the Tuam babies, has created a general sense of distrust in the Church, previously seen as a guiding force in Irish society.
 Inevitably, this distrust has extended to its doctrines: for it is our beliefs that dictate how we behave.

-I would love to grant equal weight to the rise of scientific thinking in Irish society, but that would be wishful thinking.
-Giving up religion does not necessarily mean embracing a secular view of the universe: a great many Irish people are now content to identify as ‘spiritual’, believing in an undefined Higher Power.
-Neither does it necessarily mean abandoning dogma: I know plenty of irreligious youths who spout all manner of sanctimonious nonsense about “straight white males” and “alternative medicine”.
+I would love to grant equal weight to the rise of scientific thinking in Irish society, but that would be wishful on my part.
+Giving up religion doesn’t necessarily mean embracing a secular view of the universe: a great many Irish people are now content to identify as ‘spiritual’, believing in an undefined Higher Power.
+Neither does it necessarily mean abandoning dogma: I know plenty of irreligious youths who spout all manner of sanctimonious nonsense about “white male privilege” and such.

 Thus, while the Catholic Church may be on the way out – their last vestige is their stake in public schools and hospitals – the battle for Irish minds is well and truly on.
 As ex-Muslims, we have a responsibility to ensure that this spiritual void isn’t filled by Islam.
 Thus, we take to social media and blogging to engage with ordinary, decent people on the moral and factual absurdities of the faith.